kamranayub/dotposthog/docs/OrganizationsApi.md

 <a id="pipelinetransformationsactivityretrieve"></a>
 # **PipelineTransformationsActivityRetrieve**
-> Plugin PipelineTransformationsActivityRetrieve (string parentLookupOrganizationId)
+> PostHogPlugin PipelineTransformationsActivityRetrieve (string parentLookupOrganizationId)